Code-Institute-Submissions/conundrum/README.md

 ##### Multiple players
 - I originally had a incorrect_answers.txt file.
 When multiple users were playing at the same time, incorrect answers that belonged to one user would appear for another.
-- To solve this, when the user inputs a username, a incorrect_answers_username.txt file is created.
+- To solve this, when the user inputs a username, a incorrect_answers_"username".txt file is created.
 This works well for multiple users and their individual answers.

 ##### Going back
 - Another frustration during this project was going back.
 If I answered incorrectly on one question and then decided to go back to a previous question, the incorrect answer would display in the